 As part of the large and growing field dedicated to identifying and caring for people at high risk of developing breast cancer, our Cancer Risk and Genetics Program provides:

 - breast cancer risk assessment

 - prevention therapy and counseling.

-Referral to certified genetic counselors and genetic testing are provided for those individuals who are at high risk.
+Referrals to certified genetic counselors and genetic testing are provided for those individuals who are at high risk.

-Medicine today offers breast cancer patients more treatment options and more hope for survival than ever before.
+Modern medicine now offers breast cancer patients more treatment options and more hope for survival than ever before.

 A variety of technologically advanced techniques are available through the Breast Care Program.
 We also provide care strategies selected for each woman and implemented by multidisciplinary teams of care providers led by Stephen Fox, MD of Brattleboro General Surgery.